MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

 This capability is supported only in English.

-## View sales related insights meeting recap
+## View sales related insights in meeting recap

 You can view meeting recap if a meeting is recorded and transcribed.
 With Copilot for Sales added to the Teams meeting, you can view sales related insights in the meeting recap.